Perth-Artifactory/website/src/pages/free_membership.md

 * This opportunity is not open to current or past members of the Perth Artifactory Inc.
 * You must be a tertiary student for 2023 and be at least 18 years of age.
 * 24/7 access to the Artifactory can be granted with this membership but it requires a key bond of $135 to be paid.
 The bond is refundable at the end of your membership or can be carried over if you wish to extend your membership after the sponsorship period.
+You will need to meet several suitability requirements to get a key.
 * The Perth Artifactory Committee reserves the right to cancel your membership at any time.
 * This membership is an Associate Membership under the Perth Artifactory Inc constitution and has no voting rights.
 * Tool usage fees are payable on some Artifactory tools in line with the fees charged to Concession members.